 Conclusion – A summary of the article.

-There are a few best practices that I would like to share with you to make it an easier reading experience for your readers.
+There are a few best blogging practices I would like to share with you to make it a more enjoyable reading experience for your readers.

 - Short Paragraphs – Less than six sentences.